HaxeFoundation/haxe-evolution/proposals/0000-immutable-wrappers.md

 As an object-oriented language, Haxe values are mutable by default and any function may have side effects.
 Haxe also supports functional paradigms; in functional programming, immutable values and pure functions are used to limit and contain code with side effects.
 Supporting this in Haxe would enable safer code, capable of making guarantees about which parts of a program may contain side effects; it may also enable new compile-time optimizations.

+Example use cases:

+- An API that returns an internal array that shouldn't be modified.
+Rather than copy it, return it and hope for no modification, or write a custom abstract wrapper, with this proposal you can instead easily return a `Const<Array<T>>`.
+- A backend API can provide a read-only value to the presentation layer, which can use it but not modify it.

 ## Detailed design